aws-samples/moving-up-stack-workshop/hugo/content/scenario2/20_review.md

 +++
-title = "Create Proton Service" weight = 15
+title = "Review the Pipelines" weight = 20
 +++

 ## What are we going to do?
-In this section we will provision our microservices using Proton.
+In this section we will review the piipeliines created by Proton.
-This will mimic the developer self service experience of being able to deploy microservices.

 ## Step by step guide

 With the registered and published service template and deployed environment, you can now create a Proton service and deploy it into your Proton environment.